Drew Russell: Production Cars

 Russell started in the Australian Production Car Championship in 2004 under the guidance of his father and former V8 Supercar driver Wayne Russell driving a Honda S2000.
-In 2005 he finished second outright and won Class A.
+In 2005, he finished second outright and won Class A.

-In 2022, he returned to win the Australian Production Car Series with his father Wayne driving also.
+In 2022, Russell returned to win the Australian Production Car Series with his father Wayne driving also.

 V8 Supercars

-In 2007, he moved into the Fujitsu V8 Supercar Series completing the whole season in his family-run Novocastrian Motorsport team.
+In 2007, Russell moved into the Fujitsu V8 Supercar Series completing the whole season in his family-run Novocastrian Motorsport team.
 He ran full time seven years in the series with a best result of seventh in 2013.

-In 2015 and 2016, he raced in only one event each season.
+In 2015 and 2016, Russell raced in only one event each season.

-2014 saw him switch to the third tier 2014 Kumho Tyres V8 Touring Car Series running in six races and finishing sixth in the series.
+2014 saw Russell switch to the third tier 2014 Kumho Tyres V8 Touring Car Series running in six races and finishing sixth in the series.

-In 2015, again in his family-run Novocastrian Motorsport team, he and his brother Aaren qualified as a wildcard for the 2015 Supercheap Auto Bathurst 1000 finishing seventeenth.
+In 2015, again in his family-run Novocastrian Motorsport team, Russell and his brother Aaren qualified as a wildcard for the 2015 Supercheap Auto Bathurst 1000 finishing seventeenth.